Planned Giving

 The Pride of Brucemore Legacy Society

-Brucemore established the Pride of Brucemore Legacy Society to celebrate and honor those individuals who have made plans to support the organization in the future, whether through a legacy or endowed gift.
+Brucemore established the Pride of Brucemore Legacy Society to celebrate and honor those individuals who have made plans to support the organization in the future, whether through a will, beneficiary designation, CGA, or named endowed gift.
 All donors who have shared a commitment with Brucemore will be recognized.

 Current Members